- Who saves the most from pay-as-you-drive policies?

 Once the data is used to calculate your discount, the amount can change at each renewal period.

-Dave Pratt, general manager of usage-based insurance for Progressive, says the discount through Snapshot could reach 30 percent but adds that a 10 to 15 percent is more common.
-That's about a $150 yearly savings for most customers, he says.
+Dave Pratt, general manager of usage-based insurance for Progressive, says the discount through Snapshot could reach 30 percent or more but adds that a 10 to 15 percent is more common.
+That's about a $150 yearly savings for most customers, according to the company's website.

 State Farm says the discount for its In-Drive plug-in could even reach 50 percent, although that's for near-perfect drivers.
-The company explains that you immediately receive a 5 percent discount for signing up.
-Another 20 percent might be clipped from your payments if you stay below 12,000 miles a year, the national average.
+The company explains that customers get a 5 percent discount at sign-up.
+Another 20 percent might be trimmed from your premiums if you stay below 12,000 miles a year, the national average.

-Some policyholders have long worried that insurers could use the information to actually hike premiums for poor drivers.
-Until recently, that's not been the case.
+But PAYD hasn't avoided controversy.
+Some policyholder s have long worried that insurers could use the information to actually hike premiums for poor drivers.
+Insurers have routinely tried to calm motorists, saying that's unlikely to happen.

-But Progressive has begun to roll out the possibility of surcharges, or increases, on newly enrolled Snapshot participants whose more aggressive driving behavior merits them.
+But Progressive has begun to roll out the possibility of surcharges, or increases, on newly enrolled Snapshot participants whose more aggressive driving behavior makes them risky.

 PAYD devices can do far more than just record mileage.
 They can measure speed, acceleration, cornering, braking and location, though current plans do not calculate discounts based on GPS data.

-Not to worry, say insurers.
-State Farm points to the company website for privacy information.
+State Farm, like other insurers, points to the company website for privacy information.
 The site offers some details, including that "we do not allow those who are doing business on our behalf to use our customer information for their own marketing purposes."